tagspaces/documentation/tutorials/webclipping.md

 ### Download location for web clippings

-In order to be asked everytime, where you want to save the scapped web content, make sure to activate the checkbox "Ask where to save each file before downloading" in the advanced Chrome settings.
+In order to be asked every time, where you want to save the scaped web content, make sure to activate the checkbox "Ask where to save each file before downloading" in the advanced Chrome settings.

 ![enable asking where to save the files in Chrome](/media/chrome-ask-where-to-save.png)